rukor/I-D/httpbis-tcp/draft.md

-Nagle's Algorithm {{RFC0896}} is the mechanism that makes the TCP stack hold (small) outgoing packets for a short period of time so that it can potentionally merge that packet with the next outgoing one.
-It is optmized for throughput at the expence of latency.
+Nagle's Algorithm {{RFC0896}} is the mechanism that makes the TCP stack hold (small) outgoing packets for a short period of time so that it can potentially merge that packet with the next outgoing one.
+It is optimized for throughput at the expense of latency.

 HTTP/2 in particular requires that the client can send a packet back fast even during transfers that are perceived as single direction transfers.
 Even small